5 stars

 Over the last half-decade, the primary financial support for Canadian colleges and universities has undergone significant changes.
 Funds from provincial governments, once the largest source of income for these institutions, have seen minimal growth and notable reductions in certain areas, leading to an increased dependence on tuition fees.
 The surge in international student enrollment has been a financial boon, although the COVID-19 pandemic resulted in many such students leaving Canada.
 The volatility of investments, endowments, and donations, exacerbated by the pandemic’s impact on financial markets, has affected these smaller revenue streams.

 Integrating online learning with traditional classroom instruction has generated considerable profits, with surplus funds reinvested into higher education.
 Despite this, the industry’s revenue has decreased at a Compound Annual Growth Rate (CAGR) of 1.5% over the past five years, with an anticipated increase of 1.9% in 2024.
+There are also numerous opportunities available for small business owners in the education sector, particularly in providing innovative solutions and services to colleges and universities.

 • Profit of the sector in 2024: $10.6B